On the moment distance of Poisson processes: Introduction

 Here is an outline of the paper.
-In Section \ref{tight:sec} we obtain closed formula for event distances to the power $a$ of two i.i.d.
-Poisson processes, when $a\in N.$ In Section \ref{sec:appl} we derive the asymptotic results with application to sensor networks.
-Finally, Section \ref{sec:concl} provides conclusions.
+In Section \ref{tight:sec} we obtain closed formula for event distances to the power $a$ of two i.i.d. and independent Poisson processes, when $a\in \mathbb{N_+}.$ Section \ref{sec:concl} provides conclusions with some open problems.